Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 It looked…well, shit.
 It looked like if a really, really fuckin’ big Hunter had somehow joined the HEAT.
 That armor looked more like an EV-MASS or gaoian Suit than anything bolted on.
 Something about the comfortable way it moved suggested real muscle under there, not the synthetic shit bolted onto titanium bones.

 Firth was feeling extra ballsy.
-“So I take it you’re the king shit around here.”
+"So I take it you’re the king shit around here."

-“Alpha-of-Alphas.
+"Alpha-of-Alphas.
 You are…Righteous.
 Soup.
 Tiny.
 Baseball.
 Titan.
 Others I do not know.
 Old foes.
-Magnificent.”
+Magnificent."

-“Flattery?”
+"Flattery?"
 Campbell raised an eyebrow in his helmet no doubt.
 Firth could practically *hear* that over the net.
-“Will the wonders never cease?
-What do you *want,* Hunter?”
+"Will the wonders never cease?
+What do you *want,* Hunter?"

-“You will kill me.
+"You will kill me.
 This body I wear is the pinnacle of our arts, gleaned from the efforts of many.
 It is a sacrifice of praise to the glory of your people, the true hunters.
 Yet my own awesome might will not survive against this team, or the rest of your forces.
 Virtually all that we have left is here.
-And with me, falls my kind…But first I want to *thank* you.”
+And with me, falls my kind…But first I want to *thank* you."

 Uh.

-“...For *killing* you?”
+"...For *killing* you?"

-“No. For *life.* We have been…dead.
+"No. For *life.* We have been…dead.
 Less than dead.
-For millions of Earth years, soulless, reduced to nothing more than…” a wet, rattly, phlegmy inhale full of disdain, *“...Appetite.* You woke us.
+For millions of Earth years, soulless, reduced to nothing more than…" a wet, rattly, phlegmy inhale full of disdain, *"...Appetite.* You woke us.
 We live again…even briefly.
-It is…so very wonderful.”
+It is…so very wonderful."

 That…what was it on abou-

 A knot twisted in Firth’s stomach and he understood *immediately.*

-“Good God…you found religion.
-You *believe.”*
+"Good God…you found religion.
+You *believe."*

-“Your greatest gift!”
+"Your greatest gift!"
 The Hunter hissed, rapturously.
-“Our origin was as the biological combat forms of the Igraen race.
+"Our origin was as the biological combat forms of the Igraen race.
 They chose to escape the world into a fantasy of their own creation.
 It has become…you would call it hell, I think.
 They do not know it.
-They are no longer capable of knowing. **Pathetic.”**
+They are no longer capable of knowing. **Pathetic."**

-“...I can agree with that, I suppose.”
+"...I can agree with that, I suppose."
 This was so fucking surreal he was going to have nightmares for fuckin’ *years* he just knew it.
 Firth’s spine and scalp was fucking *crawling* with creeped-out weirdness.
-“Now…what about you?”
+"Now…what about you?"

-*“Discarded.* Beings without *being.* We were made for their evil purpose, discarded when we were not needed.
+*"Discarded.* Beings without *being.* We were made for their evil purpose, discarded when we were not needed.
 Any new soul was ripped from the body upon first implantation, leaving only the hunger.
-But now…”
+But now…"

-“You…found purpose in us,” Campbell said.
-“Or this fight.”
+"You…found purpose in us," Campbell said.
+"Or this fight."

-“Found our true nature, and despaired.
+"Found our true nature, and despaired.
 Until we *understood.* My…predecessor.
 It nearly saw.
 It *shocked* the mind-net when it spoke to you, sent you a message through a freed slave.
 It was the first time a Hunter ever treated another species as something *worth* speaking to.
 It did not see as I see, but it led us this way.
 When I ate it and took over…I was just appetite.
 Just hunger for power and control.
-Only when I saw the thoughts it recorded, only when I read the thoughts *you* recorded, did I start to see.”
+Only when I saw the thoughts it recorded, only when I read the thoughts *you* recorded, did I start to see."

 The Hunter straightened up, spread out its arms, tilted its head back and gestured wildly at the entire Hive surrounding them.
-“You are not on our mind-net, you cannot hear them.
+"You are not on our mind-net, you cannot hear them.
 You cannot feel their joy as they die!
 It is…so…***ffffucking*** beautiful!
 Our torment ends today.
 You will destroy us, then you will destroy the True Enemy.
-I *believe.* **We** believe.”
-In the Order of Things, and in you, the ones who showed it to us.”
+I *believe.* **We** believe."
+In the Order of Things, and in you, the ones who showed it to us."

 Campbell looked to Firth, asking for help with a glance.
 Firth was the devout one on-team, so…

 He sighed.
 Felt…pity, now.
 Terrible pity, on top of the rage.
-“And so all this is an auto-da-fé.
-You find purpose in payment for your evil.”
+"And so all this is an auto-da-fé.
+You find purpose in payment for your evil."

-“Purpose…almost.
+"Purpose…almost.
 We are what we were made to be.
 We will not be condemned for it.
 We have lived, now, where before we were *less* and I have thanked you…and arranged a gift for you.
 Two.
 One, a library.
 Your datamind abomination has found it already.
-The second…”
+The second…"

 Firth already knew, and felt his pity disappear.

-“...A deliverance from the…softness and ease that gnawed us away.
+"...A deliverance from the…softness and ease that gnawed us away.
 Life cannot be easy for you.
 Never.
-So I have taken away the world you tamed.”
+So I have taken away the world you tamed."
 The Hunter gestured, and an all-too-familiar green and blue planet sparkled in its palm.
-“I have taken away your *Earth.”*
+"I have taken away your *Earth."*

 A horrible, wheezing, choking sound that could only be its idea of laughter hacked its way up the thing’s throat, then its fist closed around the white flag and tore it off the pole.